Quenching factor measurement for NaI(Tl) scintillation crystal: Experiment

 \subsection{Experimental setup}

-The mono-energetic neutrons are produced through deuteron-deuteron nuclear fusion reaction using DD-109 neutron generator (Adelphi, co.\cite{ref22}) at the Korea Research Institute of Standards and Science (KRISS).
-The generator tube was shielded by borated polyethylene (40 cm thick) and high-density polyethylene (40 cm thick) successively.
-The 3.5-cm-diameter hole is opened to extract the neutrons from the shield.
-This heavy shield fulfills the safety regulation.
+Mono-energetic neutrons were produced by deuteron-deuteron nuclear fusion reaction using a DD109 neutron generator (Adelphi Technology, Inc. \cite{ref22}) at the Korea Research Institute of Standards and Science (KRISS).
+The generator tube was shielded by borated polyethylene (thickness of 40 cm) and high-density polyethylene (thickness of 40 cm) successively.
+The neutrons were extracted through a 3.5-cm-diameter hole on the shield.
+This heavy shield fulfills safety regulations.
 The deuteron beam energy was 60 keV.
-The whole experimental setup was installed at 90 degrees to the deuteron beam.
-The neutron energy in this direction was 2.43 MeV.
-The typical neutron intensity at the NaI crystal was approximately 2,000 cm$^{-2}$s$^{-1}$ to avoid event pile up, and this corresponds to about 1/10 of the maximum capacity of the generator.
+The entire experimental setup was installed at an angle of 90$^{\rm o}$ with respect to the deuteron beam.
+The neutron energy was measured by a $^{3}$He proportional counter, and the measured neutron energy was 2.43 $\pm$ 0.03 MeV.

-Figure \ref{Experimental_setup} shows a schematic view of the experimental setup.
-A NaI(Tl) crystal was located at 150 cm from the target.
-The size of the crystal was 2 cm $\times$ 2 cm $\times$ 1.5 cm and the surface of 2 cm $\times$ 2 cm side was exposed to the neutron.
-The small size of the crystal was chosen to reduce multiple scatterings inside the crystal and the angle spread of the neutrons.
-Based on GEANT4 simulation\cite{geant4}, the multiple scattering probability is approximately 10 \%.
-The crystal was encapsulated with 1.52-mm thick aluminum housing and was coupled to two 3-inch photomultiplier tubes (PMTs) with high quantum efficiency (R12669SEL, Hamamatsu Photonics) on two 2 cm $\times$ 1.5 cm sides.
-Between the crystal and the PMTs, 5-mm-thick quartz blocks were attached at both sides to keep the same detector configuration with the main underground experiment.
+Figure \ref{Experimental_setup_fig} shows a schematic view of the experimental setup.
+A NaI(Tl) crystal was located at a distance of 150 cm from the target.
+The size of the crystal was 2 cm $\times$ 2 cm $\times$ 1.5 cm, and the surface of the 2 cm $\times$ 2 cm side was exposed to the neutron beam.
+The typical neutron intensity at the NaI crystal was approximately 490 cm$^{-2}$s$^{-1}$, which is $\sim$ 2000 s$^{-1}$ on the front face of the crystal.
+The NaI(Tl) crystal was the same as one of the crystals used in the COSINE experiment(Crystal-2 in Ref. \cite{ref8}), produced by Alpha Spectra, Inc. by the modified Bridgman-Stockbarger method.
+The small size of the crystal was chosen to reduce multiple scatterings inside the crystal and the spreading angle of the neutrons.
+Based on a simulation by the GEANT4 toolkit \cite{geant4}, the multiple scattering probability was approximately 10 \%.
+The crystal was encapsulated in an aluminum housing with a thickness of 1.52 mm and was coupled to two 3-inch photomultiplier tubes (PMTs) with high quantum efficiency (R12669SEL, Hamamatsu Photonics) on two 2 cm $\times$ 1.5 cm sides.
+Quartz blocks with thicknesses of 5 mm were attached between the crystal and the PMTs at both sides to achieve the same detector configuration as that of the COSINE-100 experiment.